enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 ## Displaying data in a table

-Open `ServiceOrders.aspx.cs`.
+Open `Home.cs`.
 Add another `UiPageContent.Add` method to the chain, passing in this block of code:

 ```C#
 EwfTable.Create(